lchan217/chan-library/README.md

 ## To Do:

-- Styling
-- NavBar and Routes
+- NavBar and Routes with react-router-dom
 - Writing tests